DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Experiments

-To validate the performance of the system in real-world environments, we design 3 sets of trolley docking experiments under various conditions.
-The snapshots and corresponding data are presented in Fig. \ref{fig:experiments}.
+A comprehensive validation of the integrated hardware-software system performance is conducted through three sets of trolley docking experiments in diverse real-world scenarios.
+The snapshots and corresponding data are presented in Fig.~\ref{fig:experiments}.
 Note that no sensors other than the proposed vision system are employed in experiments.

-In dark outdoor environments, non-active visual features cannot be detected and extracted.
-An initial lateral error of ($\approx$ 2m) was intentionally set for docking the first trolley.
-After 2s, the orientation error ($\theta$) gradually increases and then converges to 0, which matches the simulation results and demonstrates the capability of our method in handling nonholonomic constraints.
-The second docking experiment is conducted in an underground parking lot.
-The system maintained successful docking performance for the 2nd trolley despite dynamically flickering lighting and irregular terrain surfaces.
-Finally, the docking experiment of the 5th trolley is performed near the sunlight-transmitting windows, reflective floor and glass partitions, starting from an initial depth of 8m.
-It demonstrate that the system maintains stable operation despite environmental light interference.
+In dark outdoor environments (Fig.~\ref{fig:experiments} (a)), non-active visual features like AprilTag cannot be detected and extracted.
+An initial lateral error of approximately 2\,m was intentionally set for docking the first trolley.
+After 2\,s, the orientation error gradually increases and then converges to zero, which matches the simulation results and demonstrates the capability of our method in handling nonholonomic constraints.
+The second docking experiment is conducted in an underground parking lot (Fig.~\ref{fig:experiments} (b)).
+The system maintained successful docking performance for the second trolley despite dynamically flickering lighting and irregular terrain surfaces.
+Finally, the docking experiment of the fifth trolley is performed near the sunlight-transmitting windows, reflective floor and glass partitions (Fig.~\ref{fig:experiments} (c)), starting from an initial distance of 8\,m.
+It demonstrates that the system maintains stable operation despite environmental light interference.
 The experimental data indicate that when two robots are at a long distance, the detection module exhibits significant noise in angle measurement.
 However, the system demonstrates strong resilience to angular fluctuations, confirming the effectiveness of the proposed disturbance rejection strategy.